-A AWD (AWD Only): AWD Mode provides drive torque to all four wheels.
+/x4 AWD (AWD Only): AWD Mode provides drive torque to all four wheels.
 Select AWD to improve traction and control on slippery road surfaces, such as gravel, sand, wet pavement, snow, and ice.
+When in

-When in AWD Mode, the AWD Mode indicator will be on.
+AWD Mode, the AWD Mode indicator will be on.
+The AWD Mode will stay selected until the mode is changed.

-AWD is active in AWD, Sport, Tow/ Haul, and Off-Road Modes.
+AWD is active in AWD, Sport, Tow/Haul, and Off-Road Modes.